 ๐ Step 2: Create a Zip File From a Folder

-To compress a folder (e.g., myfolder
+To compress a folder (e.g., myfolder) into a .zip archive, use:

 zip -r myfolder.zip myfolder